Lyokone/flutterlocation/README.md

 ```
 **Warning:** there is a currently a bug in iOS simulator in which you have to manually select a Location several in order for the Simulator to actually send data.
 Please keep that in mind when testing in iOS simulator.

+The OnNmeaMessageListener property is only available for minimum SDK of 24.

 ### Example App
 The example app uses [Google Maps Flutter Plugin](https://github.com/flutter/plugins/tree/master/packages/google_maps_flutter), add your API Key in the `AndroidManifest.xml` and in `AppDelegate.m` to use the Google Maps plugin.